Skip to navigation Skip to content

 The estimate is valid if:

-• The election is made by the customer who the estimate is for.
+• the election is made by the customer who the estimate is for.
 The only exception is if the estimate is made by a person with legal power of attorney or other legal authority to act for the customer.
+Representatives with ordinary authority cannot lodge an estimate.
 See Child Support Guide 11.4.6 Authorised representatives

 • No:

-• the estimate will not meet the 85% or less validity check.
-Key the estimate.
+• If speaking with the customer and it appears the estimate will not meet the 85% or less validity check, key the estimate.
 The final determination of validity will be made after the estimate election is fully confirmed and processed.
 Go to Step 2

-• for all other reasons, the estimate is unable to be keyed in Cuba.
-Tell the person requesting the estimate that no further action can be taken.
+• for all other reasons listed above where the estimate is not valid, the estimate is unable to be manually keyed in Cuba.
+Tell the customer that no further action can be taken.
 Document the request in the Communication window.
+Do not record any income details in the Estimate window.
 Explain the reason and any other available options to the customer.
-Procedure ends here
+If unable to explain the reason to the customer verbally, see Table 8

 2